 Closely linked to the issue of confidentiality and partner notification is the often ill-informed debate that swirls around the criminalization of HIV transmission.
 Those in favour of criminalization argue that penal law is the only blunt instrument that will deter people living with HIV from transmitting to others (particularly women).
 Little do they realize that the vast majority of HIV transmission occurs unknowingly, or that it is often women who get tested first and are then blamed for transmitting to their husbands or to their children through breast-feeding.
 As the Global Commission on HIV and the Law pointed out in its seminal 2013 report, ‘Risks, Rights & Health’, “Criminalisation is justified under one condition only: where individuals maliciously and intentionally transmit or expose others with the express purpose of causing harm… existing laws — against assault, homicide and causing bodily harm, or allowing intervention where a person is spreading communicable diseases — suffice to prosecute people in those exceptional cases.”
-It is this very approach that the HIV Act has taken, in recognition of Section 270 of the Indian Penal Code, which penalizes a person whospreads a life threatening disease.
+It is this very approach that the HIV Act has taken, in recognition of Section 270 of the Indian Penal Code, which penalizes a person who knowingly, intentionally or maliciously spreads a life threatening disease.
 Given the existence of this general law, Section 10 of the HIV Act instead stipulates the duty to prevent HIV transmission by a person who is HIV-positive, has undergone counseling, and is knowledgeable about the nature of HIV and its transmission.
 This duty includes taking risk reduction measures with or self-disclosure to a partner.
+The object of this provision is to apply a responsibility to take care on an informed HIV-positive person – of their sexual or needle-sharing partners, in order to mitigate the rash and malevolent behaviour envisaged by the penal code.

 In these times of concerns around state surveillance linked to the Aadhar scheme, the HIV Act requires all institutions keeping records of HIV-related information to adopt data protection measures in accordance with guidelines to be devised in this regard.
 Adequate precedent on robust data protection measures of health records exists globally, which will hopefully form the template for devising guidelines under the HIV Act.